 The Company determines if an arrangement includes a lease at inception.
-Operating lease right-of-use assets represent the Company's right to use an underlying asset for the lease term and operating lease liabilities represent its obligation to make lease payments arising from the lease.
+Operating lease right-of-use assets represent the Company's right to use an underlying asset for the lease term and operating lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease right-of-use assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
-In determining the net present value of lease payments, the Company uses its estimated incremental borrowing rate based on information available at the lease commencement date.
+In determining the net present value of lease payments, the Company uses an estimated incremental borrowing rate based on information available at the lease commencement date.
 Because most of the Company's leases do not provide an implicit rate of return, an incremental borrowing rate is used based on the information available at the commencement date in determining the present value of lease payments on an individual lease basis.
-The Company's incremental borrowing rate for a lease is the estimated rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms.
+The Company's incremental borrowing rate for a lease is the estimated rate of interest the Company would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms.

-The Company's leases may include options to extend or terminate the lease which are included in the lease term when it is reasonably certain that it will exercise any such options.
+The Company's leases may include options to extend or terminate a lease which are included in the lease term when it is reasonably certain that the Company will exercise any such options.
 None of the Company's leases contain any residual value guarantees.
 Lease expense is recognized on a straight-line basis over the expected lease term.
 Related variable lease costs incurred are not material to the Company.

 The Company currently elects the short-term lease recognition exemption for all leases that qualify.
-This means, for those leases that qualify, the Company will not recognize right-of-use assets or liabilities, and this includes not recognizing right-of-use assets or liabilities for existing short-term leases of those assets in transition.
-The Company also elects the practical expedient to not separate lease and non-lease components for all of its leases.
+This means, for those leases that qualify, the Company will not recognize right-of-use assets or liabilities.
+The Company also elects the practical expedient to not separate lease and non-lease components for all of our leases.
 The Company has made an accounting policy election to account for each separate lease component of a contract and its associated non-lease components as a single lease component.
 See the Lease Agreements section in NOTE 9-LICENSE AGREEMENTS AND COMMITMENTS for the related disclosures.